josefernandezest98/training/PySpark_Training/README.md

 ## 2. Data Analytics

 In this case, we download a public Kaggle dataset about the FIFA 17 players.
-We practice the main functions we have seen before.
+We test the main functions we have seen before.
 We continue a little with the idea of ​​dataset filtering:

 * isNull, filter, groupBy, agg, sum, avg, pivot, to_date, Window, lag, lead, orderBy, udf, datediff, between, sort, desc